Vietnam.vn - Nền tảng quảng bá Việt Nam

 Every time the winter wind blows across Japan, the streets of Tokyo are filled with the enticing aroma of yaki-imo, roasted sweet potatoes.

-The inviting sounds of small carts selling roasted sweet potatoes roaming the streets can be easily heard everywhere.
+The inviting sounds of small carts selling baked sweet potatoes roaming the streets can be easily heard everywhere.

 Natto: Fermented soybeans

 Nattō is a traditional Japanese food made from fermented soybeans.
-Nattō is brown, has a strong odor, a nutty and dark taste, and contains a very viscous and sticky liquid.
+Nattō is brown, has a strong odor, a nutty and dark taste, and is very viscous and sticky.

-Nattō is eaten as a side dish with rice, or cooked into soup, or used as a filling for sushi rolls, and even in spaghetti and soba.
+Nattō is eaten as a side dish with rice, or cooked in soup, or used as a filling for sushi rolls, and even spaghetti and soba.

-Ochazuke Green Tea Rice: Chicken soup for soul
+Ochazuke Green Tea Rice: Chicken Soup for the Soul

-Ochazuke is often referred to as the Japanese “Chicken soup for the soul”.
-This dish is incredibly interesting.
+Ochazuke is often referred to as the Japanese “Chicken soup for the soul.”
+This dish is incredibly delicious.
 It combines the simplicity of a bowl of white rice with the flavor of green tea mixed with seaweed soup.
-On top are pieces of salmon, as smooth as snowflakes, placed alternately with plums.
+On top are pieces of salmon, as smooth as snowflakes, interspersed with plums.

 In Japan, Ochazuke is considered the most prepared and extremely popular mixed rice dish.

-Onigiri, also known as rice balls, is a traditional dish in the land of the rising sun.
-With its simplicity, ease of making, high value, and bold Japanese culinary essence, including color and flavor, this is probably a quite popular dish among all classes in Japan after sushi.
+Onigiri or rice balls is a traditional dish in the land of the rising sun.
+With its simplicity, ease of making, high value, and bold Japanese culinary essence including color and flavor, this is probably a quite popular dish among all classes in Japan after sushi.

 In Japan, we can buy Ongiri in any department store, even cheaper than a cup of coffee.
 The ingredients to make this lovely rice ball are also very diverse.